-Applicants must provide a written statement confirming that the visit supports a specific curriculum for which academic credit is offered.
+The park visit must support a specific curriculum for which academic credit is offered.
 Commercial enterprises are not eligible for fee waivers, but groups using a commercial vehicle for transportation only may apply.

 If you meet the criteria above submit the following to the address below.
-Please allow 3 weeks for processing.
-Please do not submit the application criteria/guidelines pages.
+Please allow three weeks for processing.

-- A cover letter, on letterhead, explaining what the educational purpose is and how it is related to park resources.
-(A general statement that the visit is for “educational purposes” is insufficient.)
-If your group is using a commercial tour company, the group (not the company) must apply for the fee waiver, and must state how the tour supports the curriculum.
+- A signed and completed copy of the Education Reservation Request Form (formerly known as the Academic Fee Waiver Application).
+If your group is using a commercial tour company, the group (not the company) must apply for the fee waiver and must state how the tour supports the curriculum.

 - Current, official documentation of eligibility such as described above.
-It is insufficient to merely state or imply this on the organization’s letterhead.
+It is insufficient to merely state or imply this on the application.
 Your fee waiver request cannot be approved without one of these documents.